emredjan/airflow-ldap-auth-manager/README.md

 ## Installation

-Install from PyPi into the environment where Airflow is installed (Not yet available):
+Install from PyPi into the environment where Airflow is installed:

 ```shell
 pip install airflow-ldap-auth-manager
 ```

-Install after cloning the project:
+Or install after cloning the project:

 ```shell
 git clone <repo url>